 NBA great Kobe Bryant and 13-year-old daughter die in helicopter crash

+Bryant is regarded as one of the greatest basketball players of all time.

-Basketball great Kobe Bryant has died in a helicopter crash at the age of 41.
+Kobe Bryant was hailed as an “extraordinary” athlete, devoted father and an inspiration to millions around the world after the basketball great died in a helicopter crash at the age of 41.

 The five-time NBA champion and two-time Olympic gold medallist died alongside his 13-year-old daughter Gianna in the incident in California on Sunday morning.